ironArray/Caterva2/README.md

 ['foo']
 ```

-We can see how the client has subscribed successfully, and ``foo`` appear listed in the subscriptions.
+We can see how the client has subscribed successfully, and ``foo`` appears listed in the subscriptions.

 Finally, let's download the text file that has been published: